AksharaKulkarni/scientifica-18-bci/README.md

 # Come see a projection of you (BCI)
-## Scientifica '18, National Public School, Bengaluru
+## Scientifica '18, National Public School, Indiranagar, Bengaluru

 We are class 11 students of NPS.
 Members of this group are:
 * Akshara